Summer Schedule for the Cyclosporine Pharmacodynamic Lab

 The price for each sample (or set of samples) sent in will be $125 effective immediately.

 For dogs receiving cyclosporine with twice daily dosing, we recommend a single peak sample (2-3 hours post dosing).
-In dogs receiving cyclosporine with once daily dosing, we recommend both peak (2-3 hours post dosing) and trough samples (right before the next dosage).
+In dogs receiving cyclosporine with once daily dosing, we recommend both peak (2-3 hours post dosing) and trough samples (right before dosing).
 Please see below for more information.

 - We require a minimum of 3 ml of whole blood in heparin (green top).
 Ideally, this sample is collected 7 days or longer after beginning cyclosporine therapy.
 Samples can be submitted earlier than one week into treatment, at any time during the first week of drug dosing, but please contact our clinicians before collection to discuss how this may influence interpretation.

 - The most reliable results are obtained if the sample is submitted chilled (that is, refrigerator temperature), but not frozen.
 The sample is therefore best submitted with an icepack in an insulated container.
 Samples should ideally be double bagged and shipped within a Styrofoam box.
 Samples should be shipped the same day of their draw for overnight delivery and should be received the following day.
 For processing, samples should be received by our laboratory Tuesday through Thursday.
 Samples should not be sent that will be received by our laboratory on Friday or be sent during holidays.
 Results are available the week after the sample is received by our laboratory, typically by late Thursday afternoons.
 We will contact the veterinarian with results.

 - For dogs on twice daily dosing, we request a single peak sample be submitted (2-3 hours post dosing).